Conditional Score-Based Modeling of Effective Langevin Dynamics: Results

+For any integer power \(m\ge2\), \(K_m(t)\) is not identically zero as a function of the lag.
+Therefore

 This example isolates the main mechanism of the method.
-The short-lag coordinate correlation fixes the constant baseline \(\Phi\), while a nonlinear observable removes the nullspace left by the coordinate channel and recovers the full state-dependent mobility exactly.
+The coordinate correlation fixes the constant baseline \(\Phi\), but its affine conditional mean leaves every mean-zero mobility correction in the nullspace.
+A nonlinear observable removes this nullspace and recovers the exact state-dependent mobility.